commodityvectors/circus/docs/source/for-ops/papa.rst

 If you are on a Unix-type system, Circus can use the Papa process kernel.
 When used, Papa will create a long-lived daemon that will serve as the host for any processes and sockets you create with it.
-If circus is shutdown, Papa will maintain everything it is hosting.
+If cvec_circus is shutdown, Papa will maintain everything it is hosting.